Certificate | SC Program: CT.3450

 Units 3

-This course is an interdisciplinary examination of California's water use and management with a historical emphasis on the politics and conflict arising from water scarcity.
-Topics of water quality, water law, measurement of water, evaluation of irrigation methods and systems, and issues relating to water use will all be covered.
+This course is an interdisciplinary examination of California's complex water ecosystems, infrastructure, uses, management, and policies.
+The course examines both historical and current water use and policy with emphasis on the politics and conflict arising from water scarcity.
+Topics of water quality, wetlands, water law, measurement of water, water infrastructure, groundwater, conservation, and the multiple issues relating to water use will all be covered.
+Additionally, the course discusses the role of water in agricultural, urban, environmental, and political systems, including how water has influenced California development and history.
+This course may be offered in a distance education format.
+The role of water in agricultural, urban, environmental and political systems; and how water has influenced California development and history is discussed throughout the course.
 This course may be offered in a distance education format.

 Apply Now